AngererSebastian/InternetSecurity/README.md

         The thieve is trying to get personal information by luring the user in a fake website.
 It is usual that the imposer is trying           to shape is website like an trustworthy one.

         - Spear-Phishing
                It is a new method of phishing.
-The hacker makes a direct attack on certain data with a .
+The hacker trys to get for example an email from your dear.
+The next step would be to                    look for greater targets like a bank with which the victim is often in contact.
         - Pharming
         - Man-in-the-Middle